hdavid16/InventoryManagement.jl/docs/src/model.md

 - `period::Int`: period in the simulation
 - `num_periods::Int`: number of periods in the simulation
 - `discount::Float64`: time discount factor (interest rate)
+- `options::Dict`: simulation options:
   - `backlog::Bool`: backlogging allowed if `true`; otherwise, unfulfilled demand is lost sales
   - `reallocate::Bool`: the system try to reallocate requests if they cannot be satisfied if `true`; otherwise, no reallocation is attempted.
+  - `evaluate_profit::Bool`: the simulation will calculate the proft at each node if `true` and save the results in `env.profit`.
 - `seed::Int`: random seed